ggdist: Make a Raincloud Plot to Visualize Distribution in ggplot2

 We’ve just finalized our plot.
 We can see clearly that the distribution of the 6-cylinder is bi-modal, something you can’t tell with an ordinary boxplot.
 We should investigate why there are so many dots in 6-cylinder with low highway-fuel economy.
 We’ll save that for another R-Tip.

-We learned how to make Raincloud Plots with
+You just learned how to make Raincloud Plots with

 It’s critical to learn how to visualize with